Brian D. Ryks, A.A.E.

 Mr. Ryks holds a Bachelor of Arts degree from St. Cloud State University.
 He is a licensed private pilot with instrument flight certificate.

 Mr. Ryks is an Accredited Airport Executive with the American Association of Airport Executives (A.A.A.E.).
-He also holds a professional affiliation with the Great Lakes Chapter of AAAE (GL-AAAE) and currently serves as President of GL-AAE.
+He also holds a professional affiliation with the Great Lakes Chapter of AAAE (GL-AAAE) and is Past President of GL-AAE.
 Mr. Ryks is a Federal Aviation Administration (FAA) Safety Counselor and a Certified Tourism Ambassador (CTA).
 He was awarded a TSA Partnership Award in 2006 for completion of in-line baggage screening system, a Patriot Award in 2008 from the Employee Support of National Guard & Reserve (ESGR), a 2009 Award of Excellence for Outstanding Promotion of Aviation, and a 2012 Minnesota Council of Airports Distinguished Service Award.
 Mr. Ryks currently serves on the Board of Directors for Experience Grand Rapids.

 Back to Top